 While Bromo is hot and dusty, the area around Madakaripura waterfall is lush, wild and green.
 It’s a completely different environment and shows the diversity of Indonesia.

-The journey to Madakaripura is an easy walk along the banks of the river.
+The journey to Madakaripura is a walk along the banks of the river.
 There’s a concrete path for you to follow, and as long as you never loose sight of the river you can’t get lost.
 As you go upstream you will need to cross the river several times.
 The water is not too deep, but it’s a good idea to bring sandals or shoes that you don’t mind getting wet, because you could find yourself slipping into the water.

 Eventually you will reach a bend in the river and the concrete path ends.
 The river runs between two steep cliffs in a deep canyon.
 Water spills over the edge of the cliff creating rainbows, before splashing against the rocks below.
 Green vines cover the side of the cliff face.
 It’s incredibly pretty.